Clitellata: Reproduction

 All clitellata are hermaphrodites.
 During copulation, the clitellum produces a mucus that holds worms in place whilst they mate.
 During reproduction, the clitellum secretes a yolk (albumen) and a proteinaceous sheath which hardens.
-The worm then creeps out backward from the coat and deposits either fertilized zygotes or both ovae and sperm into the coat, which is then packed into a cocoon.
+The worm then creeps out backward from the coat and deposits either fertilized zygotes or both ova and sperm into the coat, which is then packed into a cocoon.
 The zygotes then develop directly in the cocoon without passing through a larval stage (as opposed to other annelids, e.g. Polychaeta.)
 This mechanism is considered to be apomorphic (a newly derived characteristic rather than an evolutionarily ancestral one).

 Systematics

 According to modern phylogenetic analyses, the Clitellata are considered to be a monophyletic clade embedded deep in the polychaetes.

 The group is divided into the subclasses Oligochaeta and Hirudinea.
 The oligochaetes contain the tubificids (Naididae, Lumbricidae, and Lumbriculidae) - commonly the tube worms and the earthworms.
-Hirudinea contains leeches (Hirudinida), Acanthobdellida, and Branchiobdellida.
+Hirudinea contains leeches (Euhirudinea), Acanthobdellida, and Branchiobdellida.

 Hirudinea is monophyletic, but the clade is embedded among the Oligochaeta.
 Two approaches are possible: